ozbillwang/sam-hello-world/README.md

 3) (CD stage for Prod) `master` branch: run build, validatation, wait for approve, then deploy to production environment.

 NOTES: the pipeline stages are generic, should be applied to any CICD tools.

+### Dry-run in SAM CLI

+I explained the lack of dry-run feature in SAM cli at https://github.com/aws/aws-sam-cli/issues/1916#issuecomment-1272671519

+the exist feature with `sam deploy --confirm-changeset ` is not good enough